gdwnldsKSC/OpenVMS-IRC/README.md

 ## Yet to be named OpenVMS IRC Client

-Currently can only receive from a single hard-coded channel and server IP.
+Currently can only receive from a single channel and server.

 Can't send messages yet.